|Released by MGM | Directed by Harry Beaumont

 Well, no, I guess not to both of those.
 I’ve talked before about my affection for the casual story structure of pre-Code films where you can meld these two story lines– unrelated except for their skepticism– and go wild.
 The whiplash from taking on these two wholly unrelated really wears on the film though.
 The third act sees both halves resolved independently and Honey’s in an almost useless fashion.
 The film’s ending is a fond farewell over the corpses of dozens of interesting plot threads or ideas that were nixed for two soapy moralistic tales.

-One of my followers on Twitter described William Haines as a weird mix between Paul Rudd and Kevin Spacey, and I’d say that’s pretty spot on.
-On one hand he’s got a nice face and a big smile, and when he plays romantic it’s easy to see his appeal.
+On the one hand, Haines has got a nice face and a big smile, and when he plays romantic it’s easy to see his appeal.
 But whenever he plays comedy, there’s a bit of a sneer snaking beneath the surface.
 Whenever Haines feels that the material he’s working with is beneath him, it’s not hard to pick up on, and it’s distracting.

 The other performers are also stuck in some formulaic parts.
 Anita Page, as the experienced consort, isn’t given a very satisfying role, stuck between being both motherly and the one who really pays for her sins– both in not teaching her sister and for living life the way she wants to.
 Madge Evans is also given a lot of heavy lifting with the rather dead role of Laura whose loyalty, even when someone comes and promises the murder he just committed was totally an accident, is either admirable love or some fast acting form of Stockholm Syndrome.
 Wallace Ford and Jean Herscholt also have small parts, and that’s pretty much all that has to be said about that.